Lelio-Brun/Obelisk/README.md

 By default the output format is a simple text format close to the BNF syntax.
 You can use the subcommands `latex` or `html` to get a LaTeX (resp.
 HTML) file.

+In default and HTML mode, the option `-noaliases` avoid printing token aliases in the output.

 #### LaTeX
 Use the following options to tweak the LaTeX:
 - `-tabular`: a *tabular*-based format from the [tabu] package (default)